 - Between A.D.
-2000-2015, the sediment accumulation rate and organic content of both the deep spot of Kezar Lake and the area near Great Brook increased dramatically, likely the result of intensified watershed runoff and erosion due to climate change effects of more frequent and more violent storms.
-This recent intensification of larger-scale flood and erosion events caused a notable increase in particle-size and decrease in aluminum concentrations in lake bottom sediments at both sites. - An alternative hypothesis for the increase in organic content in Kezar Lake may be enhanced soil organic matter solubility following recovery from acid rain deposition.
-Studies of acid-sensitive lakes in the northeast show increasing in-lake dissolved organic carbon (DOC) concentrations with decreasing sulfate deposition.
-DOC serves as an energy source for microbes, which may also help explain the observed change in sediment-core algal community composition since 2008.
-This theory is complicated by DOC's other abilities to bind with trace metals, such as Al, and photodegrade in surface waters (releasing Al to settle on lake bottom). - Preliminary diatom results indicate that a marked change in algal composition accompanied the increase in sediment accumulation rates after 2008.
+2000-2015, the sediment accumulation rate June 2015.
+Photo Credit: KLWA. and organic content of both the deep spot of Kezar Lake and the area near Great Brook increased dramatically, likely the result of intensified watershed runoff and erosion from climate change effects, as well as possibly shoreline erosion due to boating activities.
+This recent intensification of larger-scale flood and erosion events caused a notable increase in particle-size and decrease in aluminum concentrations in lake bottom sediments at both sites.
+An alternative hypothesis for the increase in organic content in Kezar Lake may be enhanced soil organic matter solubility following recovery from acid rain deposition. - Preliminary diatom results indicate that a marked change in algal composition accompanied the increase in sediment accumulation rates after 2008.
 This supports the idea that the lake is not currently as stable as it was just a decade ago. - The particle-size record at the deep spot of Kezar Lake suggests that no large-scale events have occurred in the Kezar Lake watershed since the large hurricanes in the 1600's, despite forest clearances in the 1800's and fires in the 1930's.
-The Great Brook core record showed the influence of many smaller-scale events that are most likely associated with minor flood events. - The deep spot of Kezar Lake showed a steady rise in lead and zinc from the burning of coal and gasoline since the 1800's, then a sharp decline in the 1970's after the ban of leaded gas.
+The Great Brook core record showed the influence of many smaller-scale events that are likely associated with minor flood events. - The deep spot of Kezar Lake showed a steady rise in lead and zinc from the burning of coal and gasoline since the 1800's, then a sharp decline in the 1970's after the ban of leaded gas.
 The Great Brook core record did not show as sharp a decline in lead and zinc as at the deep spot, which may indicate a continued source of heavy metal contamination from dredged or disturbed lake sediments with legacy contamination.